Long-term care insurance can be confusing. These resources from the NAIC may be helpful as you consider your options.

 You Have Options When Paying for Long-Term Care

-People pay for long-term care in a variety of ways.
 These include using personal resources, long-term care insurance and Medicaid for those who qualify.
 Medicare, Medicare supplement insurance and health insurance you may have at work usually will not pay for long-term care.
-Long-term care insurance will pay for some or all of your long-term care.

 Decide Whether Long-Term Care Insurance is for You

-Whether you should buy a long-term care insurance policy will depend on your age, health status overall retirement goals, income and assets.
-For instance, if your only source of income is a Social Security benefit or Supplemental Security Income (SSI), you probably should not buy long-term care insurance since you may not be able to afford the premium.
-On the other hand, if you have a large amount of assets but do not want to use them to pay for long-term care, you may want to buy a long-term care insurance policy.
-Many people buy a policy because they want to stay independent of government aid or the help of family.
-They don’t want to burden anyone with having to care for them.
-However, you should not buy a policy if you can’t afford the premium or are not sure you can pay the premium for the rest of your life.
+Whether you should buy a long-term care insurance policy will depend on your age, health status, overall retirement goals, income and assets.
+Premiums are expensive.
+If your only source of income is a Social Security benefit or Supplemental Security Income (SSI), you probably are not suited to buy long-term care insurance.
+On the other hand, if you have means to pay premiums and assets you wish to protect, a long-term care insurance policy may be right for you.

 Pre-Existing Condition Limitations